 Business reports are often a common part of many peoples' work responsibilities.
 There are several types of work reports that you may be required to write, including daily work reports, sales reports and analyses.
 While there is no set format for writing work reports, there are certain steps you can take to ensure you compose the most effective and professional report possible.

-In this article, we'll discuss what a work report is, review how to write an efficient report, and go over a work report template and examples for when you draft your own.
+In this article, we'll discuss what a work report is, how to write an efficient report, a work report template and examples for when you draft your own.

 What is a work report?